Analyzing Quiz Results

 - Cycle through individual results using the arrows or scroll bar

-To exit the Individual Results section, click the ‘Back to Reports’ button.
+To exit the Individual Results section, click your report title in the top bar.

-This feature allows you to view who has responded to your project, providing you launched via email invitations.
-I.e. If you did not use the email distribution method, then this feature will be unavailable to you in the results.
+This feature allows you to view which of your contacts have responded to your survey, providing you launched via email invitations.

 To view these, click ‘Tracked Responses’ in the top bar of your Results section.
 You can then use the slide bar or arrows to cycle through each individual tracked response.